Woman writing by hand in a notebook, journaling outdoors in natural light as part of an intentional living routine.

 Intentional Living in Midlife

-Intentional living in midlife often means:
+Intentional living in this season often means:

 • Setting clearer boundaries